lesreddy/Terrie-Homes/README.md

 ## UX

-### Goals
+### Developer Goals

 The primary purpose of this page was to create a professional clean site that connects successfully to mongodb without the use of a css framework in order to strengthen my pure css knowledge and skills.

+### Stakeholders

+There are three stakeholders - The Agent(website owner) - The Seller - The Buyer

 ### User Stories

-As a user I want the following:
+As a seller I want the following:

-1. Clear clean design with simple functionality
+1. Clear clean design that is aesthetically pleasing

-2. It to be aesthetically pleasing

-3. To use it as a tool to facilitate a process (ie sell a house)

-4. Responsiveness
+2. Create an account and have my own dashboard, and then login at any time.

+3. To upload a listing of a house to sell, also be able to edit, delete through the dashboard.

+4. Upload images for the house listing

+4. Work on all sized screens (Responsive)

+5. Simple Functionality

+As the agent I want the following:

+1. Approve any listing that comes through before the user can submit it to the manin listings page.

+2. Recieve emails through the contact form and reply.

+3. Have links to Social Media Pages

+4. Have the ability to charge Sellers for each listing

+As a otential customer I want the following:

+5. Easily access the houses that are for sale and scroll through information and photos of them to then make contact if interested in purchasing.

 ### Design